 Lauren Lyster / RT

-In addition to her experience in news, Lauren brings her background in finance to her reporting and hosting, having worked previously as a senior equity research analyst covering publicly-traded US companies.
+In addition to her experience in news, Lauren brings her background in finance to RT, having worked previously as a senior equity research analyst covering publicly-traded US and European companies.

 Michele Steele is a cross-platform anchor/reporter for ESPN.
 Steele has reported live from some of the biggest economic drivers for sports, including the Super Bowl, the Masters, the Final Four and the Kentucky Derby.
 She joined ESPN in 2011.
 Prior to her time at the Worldwide Leader, she worked at Bloomberg Television as the network’s only sports business reporter.
 Steele was also a senior reporter for Forbes video on-demand service and a regular contributor to Forbes on Fox.
 She enjoys Illini basketball, Chicago-style hot dogs, New York-style pizza and is happy to be one of not just one but two sports business reporters on television who enjoy showtunes.

 Greg Kelly / Fox 5